jschrack/CYBR-8420/Deliverables/Code Analysis/Code Analysis.md

   **CWE-96:** Using SNYK, the files were scanned in the Canvas-LMS repository on GitHub for SCI vulnerabilities.
 We found one case of SCI relating to an unsanitized HTTP input.
 This could lead to a server side template injection weakness.
 The details of the vulnerability are included here:
 ![SNYK-CSRF result](./Diagrams/SNYK-SCI.png)

 **CWE-23:** Using SNYK, the files were scanned in the Canvas-LMS repository on GitHub for Path Traversal vulnerabilities.
-We found 4 high vulnerabilities in now the send_file method was being used.
+We found 4 high vulnerabilities where the send_file method was being used.
 These cases could lead to improper access of files.
+This can be achieved through allowing traversal to outside files or directories.
 The details of the vulnerability are included here:
 ![SNYK-CSRF result](./Diagrams/SNYK-PathTraversal.png)

 ## Manual Code Review Findings